shuaikaishi/DDPMFus/README.md

-## Hyperspectral and Multispectral Image Fusion Using the Conditional Denoising Diffusion Probabilistic Model (DDPMFus)
+## Hyperspectral and Multispectral Image Fusion Using the Conditional Denoising Diffusion Probabilistic Model (DDPM-Fus)
 The code will be coming soon!